ugniusado/Mario/README.md

 I tried phisically moving mario down the pole and around the castle using animation track and after I did not do it successfully I gave up on the fireworks animation aswell

+P.S.
+Also I did not fix the Mario moving animation, he was just rolling around, i did not even tried to make it right because the task was not asking for it